Bike Navigation Courses

 Click on one of the option below for details & to book a place on one of our courses:

 What – Reading a map whilst riding your bike can be quite different to doing it on foot, you cover the ground at vastly different rates and route choice over varying terrain is key.
 The course will aim to recognise these differences to help develop the skills that will allow you to get out onto the trails.
-As responsible riders we will start the course with a short module or how to limit environmental impact whilst out in the countryside, this will be followed by a session on Access, Public Rights of Way and Mapping.
-We will then look at the equipment and navigation techniques that you can use to help build your confidence and skill levels, whether you are racing on an Event or planning a big day out on your own.
+As responsible riders we will start the course with a short module on Access, Public Rights of Way and Mapping.
+We will then look at the equipment and navigation techniques that you can use to help build your confidence and skill levels when planning a big day out on your own.

 Following the morning theory session, we will get out into the forest to practice the subjects covered in a natural setting and put your newfound skills into action.